 Fulbrook, P., 2003.
 The Nature of evidence to inform critical care nursing practice.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: